 But Ash-Ash had waved his hand and beckoned EEEE to a chair.
-He’d slipped on new glasses.
-“Well look at that,” the Doctor had hummed, prodding EEEE just below the shoulders.
+“Well look at that,” the Doctor had hummed, prodding EEEE below the shoulders.
 “What do you feel?
 The same in both?
-Regular feeling, correct?
 That is good.
-You know, your right arm was cut a little bit above the left one.
+Your right arm was cut a little bit above the left.
 I’m afraid you are not quite symmetrical.”

 EEEE had nodded, not knowing what to say.

-Two nurses had come in, with cardboard boxes.
+Two nurses had come in, with boxes.
 Out of them had sprung metal arms, ending in claws.
-EEEE had stared at the shining objects, their glimmering.
-Their perfection.
-Doctor Ash-Ash had walked about the room, commanding the nurses to change the measurements, for apparently there was no joy in asymmetry.
+EEEE had stared at the shining objects, their perfection.
+Doctor Ash-Ash had walked about the room, commanding the nurses to change the measurements, for there was simply no joy in asymmetry.

 “Will take three days, my boy,” Ash-Ash had said.
-“One simply to do the fitting, one to remake the things to fit better, and then a final day to train you.
+“One simply to do the fitting, one to fix the fitting, and then a final day to train you.
 Okay?”

 “Prosthetics.
 The finest on the continent.
 Made from aluminum.”

-“And none other,” Ash-Ash had said, leaning in.
+“And none other,” Ash-Ash had said.
 “Now prepare yourself, EEEE.
 There is no profit in moving too much.
 No grace in being impatient.”
-He had hummed as he’d worked, taking measurements the nurses had written down.
+He had hummed as he’d worked.
 “We are born without dexterity, you know?
 Without coordination or the ability to move in an organized fashion.
 Too weak in the muscles.
 Too dulled in the head.
 This is your birthplace, EEEE.
 This room.
 I am your father.
 These ladies, your wet nurses.
 Suckle upon that which is offered to you, my boy.
-For tomorrow,” he had said, in hushed tones, as though protecting a secret, “you will emerge quite something else.”
+For tomorrow,” he had whispered, as though protecting a secret, “you will emerge quite something else.”

 A sweater protects the metal, gloves hide the claws.
 One the bus, EEEE practices crossing his arms.
-Now and then, one of his metal fingers taps him on the knee, the sensation as of someone else sitting next to him (when no one is), the kiss like of a lover.
+Now and then, one of his metal fingers taps him on the knee, the sensation as of someone else sitting next to him (when no one is).
 He flicks the metal of the window frame.
 Strokes the fabric over his penis.
-When the bus stops, he buys a canape and chews it carefully, as others cram them down their throats.

 Village is far away.
 Village has no signs.
 There are towns along the road.
 Two great cities.
 But Village has no fanfare.
-No announcement.
-The road shirks it, and leaves EEEE in the dust and fume.
-A road leads to Village.
-But no bus treads this path.
+The road shirks it, and leaves EEEE in the dust.

-On the way, he throws a rock into a glade.
+On the way home, he throws a rock into a glade.
 Plucks a leaf from a tree.
-It is so easy, he never knew.
+It is so easy.

 Around a bend, a well.
 He turns the crank.
-Ash-Ash would tell him that it is inadvisable to exert oneself so soon in such strenuous acts, but EEEE does not understand these words in the way that he understands thirst.
+Ash-Ash would tell him that it is inadvisable to exert oneself so soon in such acts, but EEEE does not understand these words in the way that he understands thirst.
 It is so hot, and he can drink so easily.
-He never knew.
-He just never knew.

-Over the hill, Village appears.
-Maimed, baked huts suffering in smoke, dusty laneways and animals as thin as grass.
-EEEE appears, and people see him, this long, lanky man in the sweater and gloves despite the heat, walking towards them as though he is a savior.
+Over the hill, Village.
+Brown, baked huts suffering in smoke, dusty laneways and animals as thin as grass.

-They rush at him, in a great cry.
-Saved! he believes.
-Here are the old men, lumbering towards him, many falling in their haste.
-The young boys, running too fast, screaming.
+As EEEE appears, people rush at him.
+Here are old, lumbering men, many falling in their haste.
+The young boys, running too fast.
 The girls in their dresses, mouths open.
 Wives and mothers, sons.
 Kisses as though from a lover, on his cheek, then his lips, and a woman.
 She has no name he can repeat through her tears, as her man arrives.

 “Is it magic?” asks IIII, crying.